0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **How should a dealer classify AR-15 lower receivers or pistol frames during a transfer?**

-Genearlly, lowers, pistol frames, and other receivers, whether completed or stripped, should be transferred as an *other firearm* by the dealer as they do not yet meet the federal or state definitions of a *pistol* or a *rifle*.
+Generally, lowers, pistol frames, and other receivers, whether completed or stripped, should be transferred as an *other firearm* by the dealer as they do not yet meet the federal or state definitions of a *pistol* or a *rifle*.

 **Do the *semiautomatic assault rifle* provisions of I-1639 apply to AR-15 lower receivers?**